jeromecoupe/sassgrids/readme.md

         </div>
     </div>

-You can nest those grids to your heart's content.
+You can nest grids to your heart's content.

     <div class="grid">
         <div class="grid__unit  grid__unit--medium-1of2  grid__unit--large-2of3">